hortonworks/cloudbreak/docs/index.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout my_azure_private.key -out my_azure_cert.pem
 ```

-The command generates the following files into the directory you ran the command from:
+The command generates the following files into the directory you run the command from:

 `my_azure_private.key` and `my_azure_cert.pem`

-(obviously artifacts can be named after your wish)
+(obviously artifacts can be named as your prefer)

 Fill the form by providing your Azure `Subscription Id`, and the **content** of the previously generated certificate (my_azure_cert.pem).